What Would I Want People to Know, Danger Zones, & Akharey Mot/Kedoshim

 “All of it.”

-Not so much for Gaza and Israel, no.
+Not so much for Gaza and Israel, no, I admit.

-But then I told them another story I’d heard, this one from “On The Media.”
+But then I tell them another story I’d heard, this one from “On The Media.”

 A Black woman is collecting dirt on the side of the road in rural Alabama.
 It is the site of a lynching.
 The dirt is going into a jar for display at a museum of Black history.
 She’s filling the jar, and a white man driving by in a big truck slows down, watches, comes back again, maybe three times.
 The woman is understandably growing more and more nervous.